Learn a language, experience a new culture. There's something for everyone in our Open Access Programme.

-If you have some previous knowledge of your chosen language but are unsure of your entry level, refer to the Quick Guide below.
+If you are unsure of your entry level, refer to the Quick Guide below.
 We also recommend you try one of our online placement tests .
 We have tests for most languages in our programme and they give you a good indication of the most appropriate entry level for you.

 If you feel your previous experience is not sufficiently tested by the online information available, please contact the relevant Language Co-ordinator in Languages for All.

 - Beginner, with no previous study - Level 1